-David Suchar is a partner and serves as chair of Maslon's Construction & Real Estate Litigation Group and co-chair of its Government & Internal Investigations Group.
-His construction experience includes defect, payment, and lien claims as well as all manner of construction-related insurance coverage claims, negotiations, and litigation.
+David Suchar, a skilled trial attorney, regularly represents clients in construction and insurance coverage disputes, other commercial litigation, and government and internal investigations.
+His construction experience includes defect, payment, and lien claims in addition to all manner of construction-related insurance coverage claims, negotiations, and litigation.
 As a former federal prosecutor, David has also counseled and represented clients at trial and through all aspects of various government, administrative, and internal investigations, including criminal prosecutions, inquiries, and subpoenas from state and federal agencies.

 David has developed a niche national practice representing commercial policyholders in insurance coverage disputes, including claims made on commercial general liability, professional liability, pollution, and crime policies.
 His recent successes include multimillion-dollar recoveries for such matters in Florida, Louisiana, Washington, Virginia, Maryland, and Utah.
-A frequent presenter on construction and insurance coverage issues, David serves as contributing editor of The Construction Lawyer, the flagship publication of the ABA Forum on Construction Law.
-In addition, he was included on the 2014-2016 Minnesota Rising Stars lists (in Business Litigation and Construction Litigation) as part of the Super Lawyers® multiphase selection process.
+A frequent presenter on construction and insurance coverage issues, David draws from his experience on the Steering Committee for the ABA Forum on Construction Law's Division 7 (Insurance, Surety & Liens) and as contributing editor of The Construction Lawyer, the flagship ABA construction publication.
+In addition, he was named a Chambers USA "Notable Practitioner in Minnesota for Construction" in 2018.

 Before joining Maslon, David served as an Assistant U.S. Attorney at the U.S. Department of Justice and successfully represented the United States as lead counsel in hundreds of contested hearings in federal district court and oral arguments in the United States Court of Appeals.
 Prior to his DOJ service, David was a member of the litigation practice group at Kirkland & Ellis LLP in Chicago.
 In between college and law school, David served as an AmeriCorps VISTA volunteer and grant writer at Habitat for Humanity.

 Recognized on Minnesota Rising Stars list as part of the Super Lawyers® selection process, 2014-2016 (Minnesota Rising Stars is a designation given to only 2.5 percent of Minnesota attorneys each year, based on a selection process that includes the recommendation of peers in the legal profession.)